Skip to content

 Flag

-Since board Jan (2015-2016), T.W.I.S.T. has an official flag, designed by Jur Timmerman.
-The four different sections of the flag symbolise the four tracks of our study programme, Linguistics.
+The first T.W.I.S.T. flag was conceptualized during the reign of board Jan (2015-2016).
+It was designed by Jur Timmerman.
+The four different sections of the flag symbolize the (at the time) four tracks of our study programme, Linguistics.
 Within the association, all four of these tracks are united as one.
-The golden apple, depicted in the middle of the flag, symbolises the assocation.
+The golden apple, depicted in the middle of the flag, symbolizes the association.

 Coat of arms